ajvincent/ts-morph-structures/docs/index.md

 One not-so-little detail: types don't have structures in `ts-morph`.
 Instead, the `ts-morph` structures present them as serialized strings or writer functions.
 This means, unless you happen to like writing parsers, your best tool for manipulating types is a regular expression...  not a good fit for the job.

-I solve this with a completely independent (but not complete) structure classes set, and a new set of "type structure" classes.
+I solve this with a completely independent structure classes set, and a new set of "type structure" classes.
 Where regular structure interfaces specify a `type?: string | WriterFunction` field, I add a `typeStructure: TypeStructures` field.
 Similarly, `returnType?: string | WriterFunction` has a corresponding `returnTypeStructure: TypeStructures` field.

 ## Guides